TechBrenda/sickfits-frontend/README.md

     rcc
 This creates a React component class with a render function.

+# VSCode Hotkeys
+* Prettier Auto-formatting: Shift-Alt-F
+* Select all instances of a string: Put cursor in the string and press Shift-Ctrl-L

 # Styled Components
 This is an ES6 thing.
 First import 'styled' from 'styled-components'.
 Create a const component and set it equal to styled.*whatever* then follow that with backtics (template literals) and end with semicolon.
 Normal CSS goes between the backtics.
 Finally, use the component in place of the *whatever* element you were going to use.